-(1) The Student Information System maintains records of assigned, submitted, and defended diploma theses.
-These records also include the date of delivery of the reports of the thesis advisor and the reviewer.
+- (1) The Student Information System maintains records of assigned, submitted, and defended diploma theses.
+These records also include the date of delivery of the reports of the thesis advisor and the reviewer. - (2) The electronic form of the diploma thesis is saved in the relevant database via the Student Information System.